0glabs/0g-storage-node/version-meld/enr/README.md

 ## Signing Algorithms

-User's wishing to implement their own singing algorithms simply need to implement the `EnrKey` trait and apply it to an `Enr`.
+User's wishing to implement their own signing algorithms simply need to implement the `EnrKey` trait and apply it to an `Enr`.

 By default, `k256::SigningKey` implement `EnrKey` and can be used to sign and